mauricelam/DockToRight/README.md

 ## Installation

-Copy `Custom.css` to `User Stylesheets` in your Chrome folder.
-The locations of the folders are as listed:
+Copy `Custom.css` to `User Stylesheets` in your Chrome profile directory.
+The exact location of the profile path can be found in chrome://version.

+The default locations of the folders are as listed:

 Mac: `~/Library/Application Support/Google/Chrome/Default/User StyleSheets/Custom.css`